trinsic-id/service-clients/README.md

 These service clients can be used in your web application with the Trinsic ID API.

-For more information and API Documentation, go to the [Trinsic ID API Documentation](https://docs.trinsic.id/docs/getting-started).
+For more information and API Documentation, go to the [Trinsic ID Documentation](https://docs.trinsic.id/).

 ## Available Packages